Bolton Abbey: The Ruins Circular

 Nearest Cafe/ Amenities: Bolton Abbey Village, Cavendish Pavillion (half way point)

-Paddling in front of the Bolton Abbey ruins.
+Getting absolutely soaked in the river in front of the ruins.

 Directions from the Bolton Abbey ruins:

-1. Beginning at the ruins of Bolton Abbey Priory, cross the bridge (or the stepping stones if you’re feeling brave!) to the other side.
-There are loads of areas around here for a splash in the river, and regularly there’s an ice cream van parked up.
+Beginning at the ruins of Bolton Abbey Priory, cross the bridge (or the stepping stones if you’re feeling brave!) to the other side.
+There are loads of areas around here for a splash in the river, and regularly there’s an ice cream van parked up too.
+The stepping stones are a long old stretch and often have some missing (which Bolton Abbey do their best to replace).
+Make sure you are ok to make it to the other side from the outset, they are busy and turning around is virtually impossible without getting very wet!

-5. Turn immediately left down the trail to the wall at the bottom.
+Turn immediately left down the trail to the wall at the bottom.
 Turn right here, and head along the footpath along the side of the river, until you reach the wooden bridge at the Cavendish Pavilion.
-Cross the bridge.
+Turn left, and cross the bridge.
+You can grab ice cream and refreshments at the cafe here.

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)